maikroservice/blog_posts/cloro65zv000108l93wsj8hyl.md

 ---

-Centralized Identity Management when done right gives you and your users the freedom to only remember one password to login multiple services - single sign-on coupled with Multi-Factor Authentication (MFA) increases security - but... how would you start?
+Centralized Identity Management when done right gives you and your users the freedom to only remember one password to login to multiple services - single sign-on coupled with Multi-Factor Authentication (MFA) increases security - but... how would you start?

 # Getting started with Identity Management